clickrain/stratus/README.md

 # Stratus Craft CMS Plugin
-> A plugin for syncing and display Stratus data and in a Craft website
+> A plugin for syncing and displaying Stratus reviews and listing data on your Craft website

 ## Prerequisites